-Pronouns: he / his
+Pronouns: he / him

 DPhil Egyptology, Oxon; MPhil Egyptology, Oxon; MA Egyptology Classics & Ancient History, Milan; BA (Hons) Egyptology Classics & Ancient History, Milan

 I am an Italian and British dual national, and my academic path vouches for my staunch belief in internationalism.
-Before arriving in Uppsala, I was Lady Wallis Budge Junior Research Fellow in Egyptology at the University of Oxford, Theodor Heuss Research Fellow for the Alexander von Humboldt Foundation at the University of Heidelberg, Visiting Associate Professor in Egyptology at the University of Copenhagen, and British Academy Early Career Research Fellow back at Oxford.
+Before arriving in Uppsala, I was Lady Wallis Budge Junior Research Fellow and Departmental Lecturer in Egyptology at the University of Oxford, Theodor Heuss Research Fellow for the Alexander von Humboldt Foundation at the University of Heidelberg, Visiting Associate Professor in Egyptology at the University of Copenhagen, and British Academy Early Career Research Fellow back at Oxford.
 As a student, I received my BA and first MA in Italy, at the State University of Milan, where I read Classics and Ancient History alongside Ancient Middle Eastern Studies / Egyptology.
 I then studied for a second advanced MA at the University of Oxford, where I also completed my Doctorate, both in Egyptology.

 Here at Uppsala University, I joined a large and dynamic department with a tradition in Egyptology dating back to the 1880s, where I collaborate with colleagues both in my field and other disciplines of the Ancient World.
 My responsibilities are equally shared between research and teaching.